xxzcool/scoremodel/README.md

 ## Version Records
+#### scoremodel 0.3.2 2018-07-29
+- Fix bug of 'convertType': Beforehand check if there is at least one variable can be converted to avoid errors.
+- Fix bug of 'LRfit': Adaptable update with dependency package 'broom' to avoid errors.

 #### scoremodel 0.3.1 2018-02-22
 - Speed up four functions, including 'woeEncodeFun_df', 'executeBinFun_df', 'rawPredictFun_df' and 'crossValidation'.
 - No longer export four less-used auxiliary functions, including 'woeEncodeFun', 'executeBinFun', 'rawPredictFun', 'maxSinvalPercent_x'.